 I used to use Edgar for some of my client work, but I don’t yet have an account for myself.

-I do love the wonderful setup they’ve got and how they can keep social media going without active management (and thriving if you take the time to do a smart setup.)
+Edgar does have a wonderful setup, which I love, and they can keep your social media going without active management — and thriving if you take the time to do a smart setup.

-They’re trying to sweep me in for a free two-week trial, which literally puts me at no risk, and I really don’t have much of a reason not to just click through and sign up.
+The ad is trying to pull me intoz a free two-week trial, which literally puts me at no risk.
+I really don’t have much of a reason not to just click through and sign up.

 However, I already know what Edgar is and what it does, which they could guess from the amount of time I spend “signed in” on their website from my IP address.

-Lesson #4: Take advantage of every single piece of data that’s available to you to create tailored ads… especially when you’re retargeting on Facebook.
+Lesson #4: Take advantage of every single piece of data available to you to create tailored ads, especially when you’re retargeting on Facebook.

-Lesson #5: Constantly be thinking about how you can segment out audience sections from one another, and how to tailor your retargeting messages to them.
+Lesson #5: Constantly think about how you can segment out audience sections from one another, and how to tailor your retargeting messages to them.

 Four Hour Workweek

-Yes, I visit Tim Ferriss’ site and podcast from time to time, but what the heck is this advertisement even about??
+Yes, I visit Tim Ferriss’ site and podcast from time to time.
+But what the heck is this retargeting campaign ad even about?

 I mean, I get that it’s to his site, but WHAT do I get access to?

 It’s all about clarity, Tim.
 Clarity.
-(But I’ll forgive you.)
+(But I forgive you.)
+(This time.)

 Yes, AA is my favorite airline.
-They’re just soooo good at customer service in comparison to the others I’ve flown… so I’ve signed up for two different credit cards and have loads of miles racked up and ready to spend on free flights.
+They’re just soooo good at customer service in comparison to others I’ve flown.
+I’ve signed up for two different credit cards and have loads of miles racked up and ready to spend on free flights.

-(And do they know that Capital One is giving me the run-around with THE MOST ANNOYING GAMES EVERRR with the business credit card I just got from them? ….
-That one’s probably just a coincidence.)
+(And do they know that Capital One is playing THE MOST ANNOYING GAMES EVERRR with the business credit card I just got from them?
+That part’s probably just a coincidence.)

-But they are probably onto the fact that I’ve got points to spend… enough to fly first class over my typical choice of going in coach.
+But they’re probably onto the fact that I’ve got points to spend.
+Enough to fly first class over my typical choice of going in coach.
 Up-sell done right.

-Lesson #8: Don’t be afraid to go for the up-sell.
-Especially when you know someone’s a dedicated enough customer that it’ll either be totally welcome or at least not annoying.
+Lesson #9: Don’t be afraid to go for the up-sell, especially with dedicated customers that will be interested — or at least not annoyed.

-I just bought a Prius.
-And I researched way too much about everything I buy that costs over $50, I was definitely doing some hard-hitting Toyota research.
+I research everything I buy that costs over $50, like, way too much.
+And I just bought a Prius.
+So you can bet that I was doing some hard-hitting Toyota research.

 OH MY GOSH!

-Being that I’ve got a few years of payments to still make on my Prius, I’m clearly not in the car-buying market, nor do I hope I will be anytime soon.
+Since I still have a few years of payments to make on my Prius, I’m clearly not in the car-buying market, nor do I hope I will be anytime soon.

 However, just because I won’t buy today doesn’t mean I’m ever going to forget about how cool this car is, and you can bet this is a car that I’ll seek out in the future when the time comes to replace my sweet baby Prius.

-Lesson #9: Just because someone isn’t ready to purchase right now doesn’t mean they won’t be in the future… or that you should ignore them.
-Keeping yourself top-of-mind is key.
-(Especially if their conversion means you’ll make thousands of dollars.)
+Lesson #10: Just because someone isn’t ready to purchase right now doesn’t mean they won’t be in the future, or that you should ignore them.
+Keeping yourself top-of-mind is key, especially if their conversion means you’ll make thousands of dollars.

-Lesson #10: Don’t be afraid of pop culture / hot news references.
+Lesson #11: Don’t be afraid of pop culture / hot new references.
 This ad was a clear play on the Back to the Future date, which was when I saw this ad and took the screenshot.
 It made it more memorable.

 I’m all about saving money.
 And nerdy, plastic, colorful glasses.